sharduul/chalk/_posts/2020-02-06-react-crash-course.md

 Kudos!
 You just created your first ReactJS application.
 I am sure you have started like React at least a little.

 Remember it is a very fast growing JavasScript framework.
-It let's you write component based UI for small and large applications.
+It lets you write component-based UI for small and large applications.

 If you are interested to learn more about React and build beautiful applications using it I highly recommend you to checkout [our bootcamp](https://cutt.ly/web-development-bootcamp).